How to construct a winning stock portfolio for 2022

 • When I have about more than a dozen stocks, I then review the stock portfolio for diversity.

-• I have a number of portfolio guidelines to assess that I have the balance between risk and return.
+• I have several portfolio guidelines to assess that I have the balance between risk and return.

 The first step to decide whether a stock is an investment candidate is to determine the intrinsic value of each of the stocks as summarized in Table 2.
 In the table, I have summarized the various values based on the analyses posted in my blog.